How CBT can help you get a better night's sleep

 Assessment.
 If you decide to treat your sleep problems with CBT, the therapist will start by thoroughly assessing your sleep difficulties to check there are no other factors that need addressing first.

 Formulation.
 If you both agree to focus on insomnia as the main difficulty, you’ll spend some time formulating your sleep difficulties – discussing examples of what you experience, to work out what your own unique vicious cycle looks like.
-You can read more about formulation in this blog.
+You can read what is a formulation in this blog.

 Psychoeducation.
 Understanding sleep and why we do it is also important.
 For instance, if you wake up feeling sluggish and with sore eyes you may believe you haven’t had enough sleep – but it may be down to something called ‘sleep inertia’, which happens when we’re transitioning from being asleep and being awake.
 Someone with anxiety around sleep may see this as evidence they’ve had a bad night’s sleep, which fuels their vicious cycle.